-Orchids are the most sought-after flowers.
-They are expensive, elegant, dainty, and rare to find, possess a miraculous beauty touch about them.
-Every woman longs for a man who will bring her orchids.
-Of course not every could afford to bring orchids on their way home to their lady every day, but even a one-time give away of an orchid signifies feelings of love, romance and miraculous feelings a man holds towards a woman.
+Orchids are one of the most sought-after flowers.
+They are expensive, elegant, dainty, rare to find and possess a miraculous beauty.
+Of course not everyone can afford to buy an orchid on their way home as a gift too often.
+However, even a one-time gift of an orchid signifies feelings of love, romance and friendship.
 In this article, we will discuss the history of orchids (or orchid origin)

 A French botanist, Noel Barnard, was the first to discover this magnificent flower.
 Back in the year 1899, he came across seeds of a terrestrial orchid, Neottia.
 He discovered that these seeds had germinated in some fruits which were infected by mould.
 He collected it, thereby realizing the significance of it, and produced a hybrid of orchid called Laeliocattleya with the help of pod parent.
 He further experiment it with fungus, sucrose and mixture of salep and produced more hybrids of orchids, marking a breakthrough foundation for the American history, taken forward by Dr. Lewis Knudson, an American scientist.

 Another discovery was by Charles Darwin.
 He noted that a single orchid plant, specifically Orphys Maculata (Origin: Europe), produced enough seeds in one season.
 The amount is too much to exactly calculate but he discovered that this will continue till the day the whole earth is filled with orchids.
 This is how one orchid gives birth to several and it becomes a continuous process.